openmpf/openmpf.github.io/docs/docs/Contributor-Guide.md

 # Versioning a New Release

-When the OpenMPF team agrees that it's time to version a new release of the system, a project administrator will merge the develop branch into the master branch for each repository.
-The master branch commit of each repository will then be tagged with the release number.
 The decision to version a new release is based on the following factors:

 - The system has been updated with major features and/or enhancements
 - The system has been updated to work with new versions of critical system dependencies, such as OpenCV and Spring
 - The packaging and/or deployment process has changed significantly
 - It's been a long time since the last release and many small updates have been made to the system

+When the OpenMPF team agrees that it's time to version a new release of the system, a project administrator will create a release branch in each repository off of the develop branch.
+The name of a release branch takes the form `r<major>.<minor>.<bugfix>`.
+For example, `r0.10.0`.
+Also, the first commit in the release branch will be tagged as release candidate 1.
+For example, `r0.10.0-rc1`.
+Beta testers will then have the opportunity to test the release candidate 1 code.

+If a bug is found in the release candidate code, then developers should land the bug fix to the release branch via a pull request.
+Once it has landed, the most recent commit will be tagged as release candidate 2.
+For example, `r0.10.0-rc2`.
+Beta testers will then have the opportunity to test the release candidate 2 code.
+The release candidate number will increase by one each time bugs are fixed.
+The bug fix code should be merged into the develop branch after it lands to the release branch.

+If no bugs are found in the release candidate code for a period of time (generally, a month) then the release candidate will be finalized.
+The release candidate branch for each repo will be merged into the master branch for that repo.
+That commit on the master branch will be tagged with the release number.
+For example, `r0.10.0`.

+If a critical bug fix needs to be made to the master branch, this is known has a "hot fix".
+Developers should land a hot fix to the master branch via a pull request.
+Once the code lands, the commit will be tagged by incrementing the `<bugfix>` number.
+For example, `r0.10.1`.
+The bug fix code should be merged into the develop branch after it lands to the master branch.

+Note that you should not use the `--no-ff` option when merging one branch into another.
+Doing so will make the commit history more verbose and difficult to follow.

+This process is based on [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

 # Adding New Components